emz1003/final-mks65/README.md

 * Empty input would trigger a prompt to remind users that they can use the help keyword to find the available keywords for use
 * Users will be able to navigate with the shell to create a room, join a game, and to play
 * Gameplay will similarly be controlled by the shell: users will be able to navigate the game board through coordinates and keywords
-#### note: interesting further implementation could include setting a default game setup for users and creating an interface so that users can easily place their ships using arrow keys.
+#### Note: interesting further implementation could include setting a default game setup for users and creating an interface so that users can easily place their ships using arrow keys.

 ### Technical Design:
 Topics used: